24 Cities Near Orlando to Live in 2026

 • Map of St. Augustine

-The thing that makes St. Augustine one of the many cool cities in Florida is that it was founded in 1565 and is the oldest city in the United States.
-There are few locations as perfect for a U.S. history buff.
+St. Augustine was founded in 1565 and is the oldest city in the United States.
+There are few locations as enticing for a U.S. history buff.
 From the cobblestone streets to the beautifully preserved colonial architecture, it’s a town unlike anywhere else.

-Beyond its history, residents of St. Augustine enjoy miles of pristine Atlantic coastline, a tropical climate, and a vibrant arts scene with music festivals and theater shows throughout the year.
+Beyond its history, residents of St. Augustine enjoy miles of pristine Atlantic coastline, a tropical climate, and a vibrant arts scene, with music festivals and theater year-round.
 With Flagler College in the area, it’s just as much of a prime spot for young people as it is for retirees.

 St. Augustine